splinesoft/MUDRammer/readme.md

 1. [Install Homebrew](http://brew.sh) if needed, and then `brew update && brew install objc-codegenutils`
 2. Clone this repo: `git clone git@github.com:splinesoft/MUDRammer.git && cd MUDRammer`
 3. `rake setup` will install RubyGems and CocoaPods.
 You will be prompted (one time only) to enter values for application secrets, like Hockey API keys.
 These values are stored securely in the OS X keychain.
 You can enter a blank space or `-` for these.
-You should periodically run `rake setup` to ensure you're up to date with all dependencies.
+You should run `rake setup` after updating your local copy from upstream.
 4. `open src/Mudrammer.xcworkspace` to build and run.
 Make sure to select the `MUDRammer Dev` Xcode scheme.

 Additional `rake` tasks include: